Find openly available research

 Contact

 There are several social media outlets where researchers can both build networks and exchange information.
 For example, ResearchGate and Academia are popular services.
 Be aware, however, that many researchers share more than they are strictly allowed to share with respect to copyright.
-Check the publisher / magazine's policy in the Sherpa / Romeo database, or on their website.
+Check the publisher / magazine's policy in Jisc's Open policy finder (previously Sherpa/Romeo), or on their website.

 Contact the library